thomas-sittler/jekyll-now/_posts/2018-03-14-oxford-libraries.md

 ## Radcliffe Camera
 ## Radcliffe Science Library
+1/10

+The lower floors are a disgrace.
+They look like Podunk University built them in 1971, and ran out of money before the interior decoration could be completed.
+Old swivel chairs in an offensive shade of brown, harsh neon lights.

+Upper floors are average, unremarkable.

 ## Regent's Park College Library
 ## Research Laboratory for Archaeology and the History of Art Library
 ## Rewley House Continuing Education Library